-4. Serial Port COM1 Connector (9-pin Male)

-One serial port is ready for a mouse or other serial devices.
-A second serial port is available using a serial port bracket connected from the motherboard to an expansion slot opening.
-See "Onboard Serial Port" in Chipset Features Setup of the BIOS SOFTWARE for settings.
+4. Serial Port COM1 (9-pin Male) and COM2 Connectors (10-1 pin Male) The two serial ports can be used for pointing devices or other serial devices.
+COM1 is ready for use while COM2 requires a serial port bracket connected from the motherboard to an expansion slot opening.
+For setting these ports up, see "Onboard Serial Port" in Chipset Features Setup of the BIOS SOFTWARE.

-5. Monitor (VGA) Output Connector (15-pin Female)

-This connector is for output to a VGA-compatible device.
+5. Monitor (VGA) Output Connector (15-pin Female) This connector is for output to a VGA-compatible device.